Codingruinsmylife/Time-Series-Analysis/README.md

 This repository contains Python code for performing time series forecasting and analysis using the Holt-Winters Exponential Smoothing method.
 The code is designed to work with time series data and provides insights into the data's seasonality, trends, and autocorrelation patterns.

 ## Overview
 This repository serves as a comprehensive solution for time series forecasting and analysis, specifically tailored for sales data.
 Leveraging the Holt-Winters Exponential Smoothing method, the code provides insights into intricate patterns, trends, and dependencies inherent in time series sales data.
-The primary objectives encompass thorough exploratory data analysis (EDA), accurate forecasting for the subsequent 7 days, and rigorous cross-validation using the TimeSeriesSplit technique.
+The primary objectives encompass thorough exploratory data analysis (EDA), accurate forecasting for the subsequent 7 days, and model performance evaluation.

 ## Project Objectives
 The primary objectives of this project are centered around empowering users with a robust framework for time series analysis and sales forecasting.
 By combining advanced statistical methods with machine learning techniques, the project addresses key challenges associated with sales data, offering a comprehensive solution for both exploration and prediction.